catarinaluz/non_linear_beam/README.md

 2. Run the data extraction functions available to load and preprocess the experimental data.

-3. Utilize the visualization tools in the to plot and inspect the experimental data to gain insights and identify patterns.
+3. Utilize the visualization tools to plot and inspect the experimental data to gain insights and identify patterns.

 4. Apply the parameter estimation scripts in to fit the model to the experimental data and estimate the system parameters.

 For using your own dataset:

-1. Prepare your dataset in a compatible format (e.g., CSV, Excel).
+1. Prepare your dataset in a compatible format.

 2. Ensure the data meets the requirements of the data extraction scripts.